EMUNES/Auto-Subtitle-File-Generation/README.md

 Great thanks to kaggle user [Hidehise Arai](https://www.kaggle.com/hidehisaarai1213) from whom I learn to build my baseline for SED, which I use heavenly for deep learning in this project too.

 The pretrained model I use for this project is from: [PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition](https://arxiv.org/abs/1912.10211).

+The STT (speech to task) task is implemented using [vosk-api](https://github.com/alphacep/vosk-api).

 All credits to them :thumbsup: